 On May 6, the stellar Neubauer-McDermott Family will bring our eleventh season to an exhilarating conclusion.
 Violist Paul Neubauer (of the Lincoln Center Chamber Music Society), violinist Kerry McDermott (of the New York Philharmonic), and their children, violinists Oliver and Clara Neubauer, will be joined by Kerry’s sister, CMS pianist Anne-Marie McDermott, in music of Bach, Dvořák, Ravel, and Schumann.

-The concert will include the World Premiere of Gilad Cohen’s* Quintet for Three Violins, Viola, and Piano, commissioned by PCC especially for this event.
-Inspired by the familial theme, Cohen’s work will focus on children’s songs from Israel and America.
+The concert will include the World Premiere of Gilad Cohen’s* “Moments of a Moonrise” for Three Violins, Viola, and Piano, commissioned by PCC especially for this event.
+Inspired by the familial theme, Cohen’s work will focus on children’s songs from Israel, America, and Spain.

 *Gilad Cohen is a Ridgewood resident and a professor at Ramapo College.
 A Princeton Ph.D., he the winner of the 2016 Barlow Prize and the 2010 Israeli Prime Minister Award for Composers.